Designing industrial recovery

 Design Council was established by Winston Churchill’s wartime government in December 1944 to support Britain’s economic recovery.
 The Council of Industrial Design had the founding purpose of promoting ‘by all practicable means the improvement of design in the products of British industry’.

-Over 70 years later and our purpose and activities have evolved over time to meet the economic and social needs of the day.
-However, from our early focus on elevating the UK’s industrial design standards in post-war Britain to our current work tackling complex socio-economic challenges, we've always championed design and its ability to deliver public benefit.
+Nearly 75 years later and our purpose and activities have evolved to meet the economic and social needs of the day.
+However, from our early focus on elevating the UK’s industrial design standards in post-war Britain to our current work tackling complex socio-economic challenges, we've always championed design and its ability to make life better for everyone.
 In 2011, Design Council was merged with the Commission for Architecture and the Built Environment (CABE).
-This extended our remit to include design in the built environment, and its ability to help shape healthy places.
+This extended our remit to include design in the built environment, and its ability to help shape healthier, more inclusive places.

-We aim to inspire new design thinking, encourage public debate and inform government policy.
-Through this activity we build on the successes of our past to improve everyday life today and help meet the challenges of tomorrow.
+We aim to inspire new ways of thinking drawing on design tools and techniques, encourage public debate and inform government policy.
+We build on the successes of our past to improve life today and help meet the challenges of tomorrow.

 Browse through our timeline below to learn more about the work of Design Council and design’s historical contribution to the UK.